JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 In the ANOVA section above, we showed how to include transgressive evolution in a simple case.
-In general, transgressive evolution can be seen as a particuliar exemple of a *shifted BM* on the phylogenetic network.
+In general, transgressive evolution can be seen as a particular example of a *shifted BM* on the phylogenetic network.

 ### Simulation of a Shifted BM